polkadot-dropit/node/README.md

  ## 🏛 Governance

  Parachain governance is a very crucial topic that goes beyond using `sudo` for privileged calls.
 [Read our Governance Explainer here](./docs/governance.md)

+## Run a collator

+The destination address for receiving part of fees and tip must be set through the environment variable: `DROPIT_AUTHOR_REWARD_DEST` with the format SS58.